phoenix0113/git-deploy/README.md

 # git-deploy
-This is react &amp; typescript project to deploy to github
+This is react project to deploy to github